Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 The only difference is the number of people protected under your plan: Individual, Couple, or Family.

-2. Identity Guard: Budget-friendly family protection
+2. Identity Guard: Budget-friendly plans from an industry veteran

 Identity Guard is an award-winning identity theft protection service that has helped shield over 38 million people against fraud and identity theft.
+Identity Guard was first launched over 25 years ago and recently joined forces with Aura to provide modern identity theft protection for more Americans.

 • Safe browsing features including ad blocker, malicious site blocking, and anti-tracker